 rm <file1> <file2>

-If a file is write-protected, the command will prompt for confirmation before deletion.
-To automatically give affirmative inputs to such prompts, use the -f
+If a file is write-protected, the system will prompt you for confirmation before deletion.
+To force delete without any prompts, utilize the -f

 rm -f <file1> <file2>

-To get a confirmation dialogue for each file to be deleted, use the -i
+To receive a confirmation prompt for each file, use the -i

 rm -i <file1> <file2>